bensutherland/ms_oyster_popgen/README.md

 Use the output in `05-stacks/batch_1.haplotypes.tsv`
 `cut -f1 --complement batch_1.haplotypes.tsv | cut -f1 --complement - | grep -v 'consensus' | sed 's/-//g' - > batch_1.haplotypes_for_export.tsv`

+Need to install `ape` and `XML` ape can be installed within R
+To install XML, need to first do:
+`sudo apt-get install libxml2-dev`